-- Imagery and measurement for example, satellite and unmanned aerial vehicles/drones - Closed Circuit Television (CCTV) and Video cameras - Technologies such as Terrestrial Laser Scanning (TLS), Mobile Laser Scanning (MLS), Photogrammetry, Light Detection and Ranging (LiDAR) are being paired with legacy technologies to optimize and expedite data collection processes.
+- Internet of Things (IoT) sensors for example fibre optic, wireless, acoustic noise loggers, thermosensors and smart meters - Imagery and measurement for example, satellite and unmanned aerial vehicles/drones - Closed Circuit Television (CCTV) and Video cameras - Technologies such as Terrestrial Laser Scanning (TLS), Mobile Laser Scanning (MLS), Photogrammetry, Light Detection and Ranging (LiDAR) are being paired with legacy technologies to optimise and expedite data collection processes.

-The use of smart ICT and the Internet of Things44 should be considered with reference to the Smart Infrastructure Policy.
+The use of smart ICT and the Internet of Things should be considered with reference to the Smart Infrastructure Policy.